Get-Nerdio/NMM-SE/API/NMM To Halo PSA/readme.md

     summary       = "NMM: $(($NMMObj.Job.JobType -creplace '([A-Z])',' $1').Trim())"
     details       = 'Details of the NMM Alert in Additional Fields'
 ```
-As you can see **tickettype_id** had an ID number attached, this number is the ID of the ticket type you created earlier.
-If you dont want to specify this you can always leave this empty like this ''
+As you can see, *tickettype_id* has an ID number attached, which is the ID of the ticket type you created earlier.
+If you prefer not to specify this, you can leave it empty like this: ''.

 ## Testing the Function App

 7. **Manual Testing**

-Open the the HTTP Trigger in the Function App you created earlier and click the top button Test/Run.
+Open the HTTP Trigger in the Function App you created earlier and click the Test/Run button at the top.

 ![CleanShot 2024-04-26 at 09 35 52@2x](https://github.com/Get-Nerdio/NMM-SE/assets/52416805/6a941a1e-7245-491b-8c2b-035ef2c62ba4)

-Copy paste this JSON in test body field:
+Copy and paste the following JSON into the test body field:

 ```json
 {